When the Census Hit Different — Modern Paraphrase | nocap.bible

 "Enough.
 Stop."

-The angel was standing by the threshing floor of Araunah the Jebusite when the destruction halted.
-David saw the angel striking the people, and he broke:
+The angel was standing by the threshing floor of Araunah the Jebusite when the destruction halted. saw the angel striking the people, and he broke:

 "Look — I'm the one who sinned.
 I'm the one who did wrong.
 But these people — they're sheep.
 What did they do?
 Let your hand fall on me and my family, not on them."

 This is David at his most real.
 No , no trying to save himself.
-He saw the consequences of his actions falling on innocent people, and he begged God to redirect the punishment onto himself.
+He saw the consequences of his actions falling on innocent people, and he begged God to redirect the onto himself.
 The weight of leadership — the responsibility a king carries for his people — is on full display here. 😔

 The Altar That Cost Something 🪨

-That same day, Gad came to David with instructions:
+That same day, came to with instructions:

 "Go build an altar to the Lord on the threshing floor of Araunah the Jebusite."